gbhattacharjee/sobol/README.rst

 .
 The magnitude of a (normalized) Sobol' index indicates how much of the variance in an output quantity of interest can be attributed to variance in a particular input.
 The larger the Sobol' index, the more influential the input.

-For an basic introduction to Sobol' indices, head to the .. _example:
+* | For an basic introduction to Sobol' indices, head to the .. _example:example.rst

-For a more detailed treatment, see *Global Sensitivity Analysis: The Primer* by Andrea Saltelli et al.
+* | For a more detailed treatment, see *Global Sensitivity Analysis: The Primer* by Andrea Saltelli et al.

-For a detailed treatment of Sobol' indices for bridge retrofit (or component upgrade) prioritisation, see the paper associated with this repository (Bhattacharjee and Baker TBD).
+* | For a detailed treatment of Sobol' indices for bridge retrofit (or component upgrade) prioritisation, see the paper
+  | associated with this repository (Bhattacharjee and Baker TBD).

 How can I use **sobol**?
 ========================